r1-202/DataIngestionAppService/README.md

 # A simple weather web service.

-This service is a wrapper for the openweathermap API which replies to http get requests of the form "$address/getweather/{city_name}" and returns the weather description and current temperature of the city along with the country ID.
+This service is a wrapper for the open-meteo.com API which replies to http get requests of the form "$address/getweather/{start_date}/{end_date}" and returns the weather data of Zahle for every hour between start_date and end_date.